Capitalocene: Detailed overview

 Since the first invocation of the concept, at least two distinct formulations thereof emerged concurrently in the early-to-mid 2010s.
 The first is that of Malm himself, joined by Alf Hornborg, (Note: Another human ecologist at Lund, and Malm's doctoral advisor) Kohei Saito, and others broadly associated with the metabolic rift school.
 The other was developed by Moore, and endorsed by Haraway.
 The disagreement between these two camps is derived from differences over the periodization of capitalist origins and the decisive unit of analysis: England versus the Atlantic world.

 Malm hews closely to the “Political Marxism” of Robert Brenner.
 Moore is often mischaracterized as an adherent of world-systems analysis.
 Moore and Wallerstein agree on the periodization of capitalism.
 Moore has emphasized his distance from world-systems analysis while agreeing with Wallerstein on the centrality of imperialist "political accumulation" in world class formation and class struggle.

 For Malm, the Capitalocene is the era governed by “fossil capitalism,” a mode of production characterized by “self-sustaining growth predicated on the growing consumption of fossil fuels and therefore generating a sustained growth in CO_{2} emissions.”
-Malm, then, follows Crutzen in narrowly identifying CO_{2}-driven warming as the defining attribute of our era, on account of its major consequences for every part of the biosphere.
+Malm follows Crutzen in narrowly identifying CO_{2}-driven warming as the defining attribute of our era, on account of its major consequences for every part of the biosphere.
 Though he does not deny the importance of other forms of environmental disruption, he considers climate change worthy of special attention and an adequate yardstick for all the others.

-Malm departs from Crutzen, however, in his periodization.
+Malm departs from Crutzen, in his periodization.
 The Capitalocene begins not with the invention of Watt's steam engine, but with its ascendancy as the main source of power for the British cotton industry in the second quarter of the nineteenth century.
 To him, the mere invention of the engine (let alone that of fire, as argued by some Anthropocene proponents) is not sufficient, nor is the widespread use of coal for heating purposes in Elizabethan England.
 It was only when fossil fuels became a means of “self-sustaining growth” by way of provisioning generally applicable industrial power that massive and growing carbon emissions became an economic imperative.